SciML/SciMLBase.jl/docs/src/interfaces/Algorithms.md

 ### Remake

-Note that `remake` is applicable to `SciMLAlgorithm` types, but this is not used in the public API.
+Note that `remake` is applicable to `AbstractSciMLAlgorithm` types, but this is not used in the public API.
 It's used for solvers to swap out components like ForwardDiff chunk sizes.

 ## Common Algorithm Keyword Arguments